 It's recommended that clients with this setup use CDN because then all user data is stored locally in the EU and only the web versions (derivatives) of the content is hosted globally.

 This hosting setup tends to be selected by European companies want to be careful with their user data and with parts of their content, so that in no case other governments or companies can access and retrieve their data.
 The risk for this is higher when data is stored outside of the EU.

 Global hosting - the data can exit the European Economic Area (EEA) but will still be treated with same high standard of protection.
 CDN is an easy way to make the full use of this service.
 Global hosting makes scaling easier, increases the reliability of uptime, and reduces the risk of latency.
-The data is then hosted in 5 regions.
+The data is then hosted in four regions.
 See Data hosting regions supported by AWS and Bynder.

 Article is closed for comments.